Computing the eigensystem#

 plt.semilogy(residuals)

-We have now converged in 3 iterations.
-In practice, with more sophisticated shift variants and good deflation strategies, the QR iteration typically takes only 2 to 3 iterations per eigenvalue, where each iteration has a quadratic cost.
+We have now observed convergence in 3 iterations.
+In practice, with more sophisticated shift variants and good deflation strategies the QR iteration takes typically only 2 to 3 iterations per eigenvalue, where each iteration has quadratic cost.
 Hence, the overall algorithm converges usually in cubic time.
-Therefore, even though the QR iteration is an iterative algorithm, we speak of a method with cubic complexity since this holds in almost all cases.
+Even though the QR iteration is an iterative algorithm, we still speak of a method with cubic complexity, since this holds in almost all cases.

 Python skills#